 Do you know if you’re eating enough iodine?
 That’s an important question, because iodine-rich foods help protect you from a dangerous deficiency.
 Iodine is a vital nutrient that helps support a healthy thyroid, protects against certain kinds of cancer, promotes healthy growth and development in babies and children, and even helps you maintain a healthy brain.

 Because kelp contains an extremely high level of iodine (up to 2,984 micrograms in some varieties), it’s one of the best ways to maintain a healthy level of iodine.
-Powdered kelp has been used to treat hypothyroidism in patients with severe motor intellectual disabilities, who are at a very high risk of iodine deficiency.
-(1)
+Studies show that powdered kelp has been used to treat hypothyroidism in patients with severe motor intellectual disabilities, who are at a very high risk of iodine deficiency.

 2. Helps You Lose Weight

 Not only is kelp a nutrient-rich food that’s beneficial to any diet, but it also has specific fat-fighting properties.
-A protein found in most varieties, known as fucoxanthin, has been shown to significantly reduce fat tissue — one of the reasons I recommend it as a healthy weight loss supplement.
-(2) A study out of Moscow also found that a combination of pomegranate seed oil with fucoxanthin promoted weight loss and increased liver function.
+A protein found in most varieties, known as fucoxanthin, has been shown to significantly reduce fat tissue — one of the reasons it’s recommended as a healthy weight loss supplement.
+One study out also found that a combination of pomegranate seed oil with fucoxanthin promoted weight loss and increased liver function.
 (3)

-Another way kelp can be helpful when losing weight is by the presence of particular molecules known as alginates.
+Another way kelp can be helpful when trying to lose weight fast is by the presence of particular molecules known as alginates.
 These alginates are prevalent in some varieties of kelp more than others.
 One study studied the effect of kelp on pancreatic lipase, finding that its consumption reduced this process by which the pancreas overprocesses fat and stores too much in the body.
 Instead, this seaweed was a vital factor in helping the body expel fat via excrement, rather than absorb large amounts.
-(4) Essentially, this means it’s considered a lipase inhibitor.
+Essentially, this means it’s considered a lipase inhibitor.

 3. May Prevent or Treat Diabetes